markphip/devops/guide/PROJECTS.md

 the change and you can just leave the default setting.
-There is currently a bug in Continuum where it is storing a Branch value of null for incoming TeamForge activity so we want to use the other option which is “Lookup in Submission”.
+There is currently a bug in Continuum where it is storing a Branch value of null for incoming TeamForge activity so we want to use the other option which is “*Lookup in Submission*”.
 We will calculate the branch name ourselves based on the refname which is available in the submission.
 Enter this value:

     [$ ref.replace('refs/heads/', '') $]

 This basically just strips refs/heads/ from the refname which is the same thing Continuum would normally be doing to calculate the branch name.
-Once the bug is fixed you could switch to just using the Branch option or just leave this value which will always work.
+Once the bug is fixed you could switch to just using the *Source Branch* option or just leave this value which will always work.

-Next we want to add **Directives**.
+Next, we want to add **Directives**.
 These tell Continuum what to do with the submissions it receives.
 We are currently going to add two directives.
 The first one will process the incoming commits to identify TeamForge work items referenced in the commits.
 The second one will create a package and add it